VladimirKosyuk/Find_oracle_servers/README.md

 # Find-oracle-servers

-Find servers with Oracle installed.
-Output result as "server dns name;Oracle version"
+Find servers with Oracle installed in AD Domain.
+Output result to CLI as server DNS name;Oracle version